Stardust-SJF/Spruce/README.md

 # Spruce

-Notice: This repository is outdated.
-We'll update it soon.

 This is a demo of Spruce for ease of use, which contains the core data structure of Spruce and supports the following APIs: